Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 It gets better:

 The ball on top of the platform alone serves as the perfect birdbath for hummers as water cascades gently from the pump on top.
-The pump also illuminates at night with an amber-colored led light.
+The pump also illuminates at night with an amber-colored LED light.

-However, you'll find that you get what you pay for.
-It's more durable and has a decorative finish you won't see in most birdbaths.
-The only thing is, a handful of people have complained that it leaks out from underneath.
-Apparently, it's a design flaw that's solved by sealing the tube area around the power cable.
+The only downside is that a handful of people have complained it leaks out from underneath.
+Apparently, it's a common design flaw that you can easily solve by sealing the tube area around the power cable.

 Pros